zaidhassanch/PointerNetworks/T007_gen_words_spacy_vectors/readme.txt

 =================================================================
 10 - CPU and GPU switching

-11 - Offline data/batch preparation
+11 - grouped sentences of same length together

-12 - Make batches for same length of words
+12 - train the network on sentences of length 8

+13 - Support different sentence length ranging from 4 to 12:

 =================================================
 6:35 - 6:45   Planning
 6:45 - 7:30    finished steps 1-7